calledit/stereo_dissoclusion_net/README.md

   the missing texture should continue from.

 - **Depth for global structure**
-  Outside holes, the warped depth anchors the scene’s global geometry and helps the network keep textures and structures consistent.
+  The warped depth anchors the scene’s global geometry and helps the network keep textures and structures consistent.

 - **Lightweight architecture**